jtvberg/StreamDock/README.md

 - If you open a Netlfix child window, playing a video will likely give you an error.
 This is beacuse you have 2 windows open in the same 'browser'.
 If you close the Netflix session in the main window, the child will play
 - If you get this screen it most likely means you have not properly VMP signed the package:
   <img src="/public/res/screenshots/e100.png" width="600"/>
+- If you see this with a release, you probably need to update your user agent in the settings

 ## App Control